EttusResearch/uhd/host/docs/usrp1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 External clock modification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The USRP can be modified to accept an external clock reference instead of the 64MHz onboard reference.
+The USRP device can be modified to accept an external clock reference instead of the 64MHz onboard reference.
  * Solder SMA (**LTI-SASF54GT**) connector to **J2001**.
  * Move 0 ohm 0603 resistor **R2029** to **R2030**.
  * Move 0.01uF 0603 capacitor **C925** to **C926**.